- Around Apex

 “Zero” isn’t typically a number that many companies want to highlight.
 It’s a number usually associated with negative connotations in business—the type you don’t shout from the rooftops.

-But when a company of more than 200 employees achieves zero recordable safety incidents while working in environments from high-voltage substations to fully operational and under-construction wind farms, in addition to corporate offices and sites under development across two dozen states, that’s an exceptional achievement to be celebrated.
+But when a company of more than 200 employees achieves zero recordable incidents while working in environments from high-voltage substations to fully operational and under-construction wind farms, in addition to corporate offices and sites under development across two dozen states, that’s an exceptional achievement to be celebrated.

 In 2018, Apex Clean Energy set that standard.